iamken1204/bufp/README.md

 # bufp

-Package `bufp` provides a faster way to print strings to Stdout.
+Package `bufp` provides a faster way to print strings to stdout.
 (about 5.x ~ 9.x faster compared to `fmt.Printf`)
 This package is inspired by [Using Go for competitive programming](http://byrd.im/competitive-go/).